thiagofarage/pomodoro-timer/README.md

 - Start, Pause and Reset controls
 - Session counter to track completed pomodoros
 - Clean, modern UI inspired by minimalist design
-- Fullu responsive (works on desktop, tablet and mobile)
+- Fully responsive (works on desktop, tablet and mobile)
 - Alert notification when session completes

 # What is Pomodoro Timer?